Rethinking Randomized Smoothing from the Perspective of Scalability: Challenges of Randomized Smoothing

 \subsection{Curse of Dimensionality}

-In their work, Cohen et al. \cite{b1} left the case of general $l_p$ norms as an open problem, suspecting that smoothing with other noise distributions might provide robustness guarantees for these cases, and only discussed randomized smoothing in the context of $l_2$ norms.
+In their work, \cite{b1} left the case of general $l_p$ norms as an open problem and only discussed randomized smoothing in the context of $l_2$ norms.
 Additionally, they state that, despite the certified radius being independent of the input dimension $d$, randomized smoothing can be easily scaled to higher dimension images as in the case of higher dimension images, we can increase the variance of the noise, which will eventually lead to increase in the robust radius.
-This approach has its issues, as will be discussed in the next section.
-Later, two independent works, Blum, Avrim, et al. \cite{b8} and Kumar, Aounon, et al. \cite{b13}, showed that as the dimension of the input increases, it becomes increasingly difficult to defend against the general $l_p$ norm cases for $p>2$ as the certified radius decreases.
+Later, \cite{b8} and \cite{b13} showed that as the dimension of the input increases, it becomes increasingly difficult to defend against the general $l_p$ norm cases for $p>2$ as the certified radius decreases.
+Particularly, for the case of $l_\infty$, which is a common norm used in empirical attacks, the certified radius is equal to the certified radius for the $l_2$ norm, divided by $\sqrt{d}$.
+In general, there is a tight $O\left(\min\left(1,d^{\frac{1}{2}-\frac{1}{p}}\right)\right)$ dimensionality bound for $l_p$ norms without using any additional information other than the Neyman-Pearson technique, which cannot be improved on otherwise (\cite{b71}).